bvarga/delphizmq/README.md

 0MQ Binding for Delphi
 ======================

 This is a binding for [ZMQ](http://www.zeromq.org).
-Tested with Delphi7, BDS2006, and FPC 2.6.0.
-(Just in Windows for now).
+Should work with Delphi7, BDS2006, XE2
+and FPC 2.6.0.

 General
 =======

 The package contains a wrapper (zmq.pas) for the dll, and a higher level api (zmqapi.pas).
-It should work with ZMQ 2.2.0, and with 3.2.0 rc1 (experimental).
+It should work with ZMQ 2.2.0, and with 3.2.2.
 To use the v3.2 dll, in zmq.inc define zmq3 (($define zmq3}).
 The dll's come from the [official distro](http://www.zeromq.org/intro:get-the-software)

+This is a work in progress, I'm trying to keep it backward compatible, but it's not always possible.
+Please open an issue if you find bugs, or have question, or proposal.

 Usage
 =====